weihong15/kdb_journey/backToBasics/README.md

 q)prd yz
 6 24 60 120 210 336 504 720 990 1320    //Matrix -> list
 ```
+Note that aggregating function for 2D, is on columns, treat is as v1 *v2*v3 = element wise

 ### Random data, generate,deal, rand
 Generate: replacement, deal: without replacement, rand: one single value of generate